mill1/WikidataEditor/README.md

 # WikidataEditor
 Web application that implements CRUD actions on Wikidata items.

 The .NET Core application facilitates creating, reading, updating, and deleting Wikidata items via a basic front end.

-The application targets the Wikibase REST API through GET, PUT, and POST requests.
+The Wikibase REST API is targeted through GET, PUT, and POST requests.

 ### Item targets
 Next elements of a Wikidata item can be changed: